Come All Ye Faithful

 He doesn't feel like defending his nightly ritual, so he changes the subject by asking me to please sit down at the dining room table and tell him and Mom all about the woman I've fallen in love with and with whom I'm spending the second half of my holiday vacation.

-Yep, despite the fact that I've said absolutely nothing that would indicate that this precious woman would hurt me, my mother rears her Mama Bear head.
+Yep, even though I've said absolutely nothing that would indicate that this precious woman would hurt me, my mother rears her Mama Bear head.
 Everyone kind of loves this aspect of Joyce Arthur, including me.
 I just smile and hug my mama tighter, knowing that Mom will one day adore the beautiful woman I've just introduced into her life.

-Needless to say, I am sleepy-eyed the next morning as I wake to the cup of hot Americano that my precious Mama has ventured out into the Midwest cold to purchase for me.
+Needless to say, I am sleepy-eyed the following day as I wake to the cup of hot Americano that my precious Mama has ventured out into the Midwest cold to purchase for me.
 Mom knows that my Seattle-informed taste buds won't go for Folgers drip, and if you know my mother, you know that hospitality, especially for her visiting children, is high on her list of important standards.
-I smile and hug the small 5'2" frame that has been on the receiving end of so very many thank-you hugs over the years.
+I smile and hug the petite 5'2" frame on the receiving end of so many thank-you hugs over the years.
 She hugs me back, then bites her tongue in that Rellihan fashion and pinches me while instructing me to go get dressed for my little cousin's baptismal Mass.
 I suddenly feel 12 years old again.

 As we drive through Kansas City, I'm jolted onto nostalgia lane when Dad, catching sight of St. Pius High School, begins to reminisce about my baby brother's achievement as the first quarterback to take the St. Mary's Trojans to a winning season since our Uncle Steve played for St. Mary's 22 years earlier.
 Dad is deeply excited about this triumph, and I sit in the backseat amazed at the things that inspire fatherly pride.
 As I wonder how much weight this accomplishment actually holds for my little brother, Dad looks to the St. Pius football field, raises his fist to the sky, and yells, "My son beat your ass on your own home turf 20 years ago.
 Take that, Pius!"